 "Spent several years training and getting ready.
-2013 was our launch date," he recalled.
+2013 was our launch date," Dr. Daniel Branham said.

 His girlfriend, Cassidy, is from Florida where there are no mountains.

 "I really wanted to go.
 I thought it would be the experience of a lifetime," she said.

 So they set out on an adventure slowly climbing toward base camp 17,000 feet high acclimating along the way.

 "I was hoping base camp would be my destination because there's some possibility you can't make it all the way.
 I mean breathing becomes exhausting.
 Taking two steps and you were feeling like you were running four miles.
 It's hard.
 It's tiring," she said.

 Daniel had a specific spot in mind to stop along the way.

 "One of the highest monasteries on the southern approach to Everest is the Tengboche Monastery.
 And there's a real cool spot on the ridge behind the monastery where you can look up and down the whole Khumbu Valley," he said.

 He had an important question to ask Cassidy.

 "I was a bit nervous.
 I didn't want to do it too late when we were both feeling really sick and disgusting.I thought that wouldn't be good for my chances of her saying yes.
 But I wanted to get her kind of worn down where she didn't have any escape routes and we had her on a ledge so she had to say yes so that was a good kind of in between," he said.